Alcohol and Nutrition

 - How much alcohol can you safely consume?

 Alcohol is a part of many social occasions, from family dinners to parties, to sporting events and nightcaps.
 The problems associated with alcoholism are well known, but what about the impact of social drinking or a moderate intake of alcohol?
 Does alcohol belong in our diet, or does the risk that it presents outweigh any benefits that may be derived from consuming it?

 Good nutrition can help to improve your health and prevent diseases.
 The essential nutrients that your body needs are carbohydrates, protein, fat, vitamins, minerals, and water.
 The term "essential" means that if you remove one of these nutrients from your diet there will be a deficiency that causes health problems.
-Alcohol would not fall under the category of essential nutrients because there is no problem or disease state if you do not consume it.
-However, some argue that there are added health benefits from consuming alcohol and argue that it should be added to our diets for that reason.
+Alcohol would not fall under the category of essential nutrients because there is no problem or disease state that occurs if you do not consume it.
+However, some argue that there are added health benefits from consuming alcohol and argue it should be added to our diets.